10up/wpacceptance/docs/index.md

 You should create new snapshots when new features, plugins, content types, etc. are added to your web application.

+*Note:* Make sure you run WP Assure on your HOST machine, not within another Docker environment.

 ## Workflow and Snapshots

 There are two scenarios or workflows for running WP Assure: